-At one time grandly known by some as the 'cyclopean bridge', Postbridge Clapper in one form or another has stood here for centuries.
-The term 'clapper bridge' is a term used on Dartmoor for a bridge which has one or more flat slabs of stones which rest on stone piers and thus spans a river or stream.
-The Dartmoor term for the slabs are 'posts' which is how Postbridge acquired its name.
-It is possible that the bridge dates back as early as the 1300's as by this time many of the nearby moorland farms had been established.
-The earliest documented record of the bridge is from a newtake lease of 1655 where it states: "scituate lyinge and beinge between postbridge and a nutake of on Richard Leeres..."
-The bridge then appears on John Ogilby's Exeter to Truro road map of 1675 where it is marked as "a Stone bridge, 3 Arches Called Post bridg."
+At one time grandly known by some as the ‘cyclopean bridge’, Postbridge Clapper in one form or another has stood here for centuries.
+The term ‘clapper bridge’ is a term used on Dartmoor for a bridge which has one or more flat slabs of stones which rest on stone piers and thus spans a river or stream.
+The Dartmoor term for the slabs are in local parlance – pawsts or ‘posts’ which is how Postbridge acquired its name.
+However, there is another fanciful suggestion as to the name’s origin and that was the ‘Post’ element derived from the fact that the road over the bridge was the old post road which carried the mail and passengers from Extender to Plymouth?
+It is possible that the bridge dates back as early as the 1300’s as by this time many of the nearby moorland farms had been established.
+The earliest documented record of the bridge is from a newtake lease of 1655 where it states: “scituate lyinge and beinge between postbridge and a nutake of on Richard Leeres…” The bridge then appears on John Ogilby’s Exeter to Truro road map of 1675 where it is marked as “a Stone bridge, 3 Arches Called Post bridge.”

 Ogilby’s Map of 1675 – Itinerarium Angliae